azureprofessional/azure-concept/0000-Governance/0210-Naming-Standards.md

 When naming Azure subscriptions, verbose names make understanding the context and purpose of each subscription clear.
 When working in an environment with many subscriptions, following a shared naming convention can improve clarity.

-A recommended pattern for naming subscriptions is:
+A generic recommended pattern for naming subscriptions is:

 **\<Company\> \<Department (optional)\> \<Product Line (optional)\> \<Environment\>**